Open Forum, 2012, mixed-media installation (detail), ‘Rise Early, Be Industrious’, Arnolfini, Bristol

 Filling the gallery are two architectural models that use display methods from the past in order to demonstrate the relationship between imperialism, trade and religion.

-Empire City – The World on One Street (2009) represents the British Empire Exhibition, which took place in the West London suburb of Wembley in 1924.
-As an event, its purpose was to educate the public during their leisure time about Britain’s trading relationships with its colonies and bolster support for imperialism.
-In 1924 it was the largest exhibition that had been staged anywhere in the world, and the pavilions were piled high with theatrically displayed commodities, produced by countries that Britain ruled over.
-One of the most absurd examples was a life-sized refrigerated statue of the Prince of Wales riding a horse, carved in butter, which occupied the Canada pavilion.
-At that time, butter was one of Canada’s main exports to the UK.
+In 1924 the British Empire Exhibition was the largest exhibition that had been staged anywhere in the world, and the pavilions were piled high with theatrically displayed commodities, produced by countries that Britain ruled over.
 Human exhibits were also included, with over 60 West African people housed in 'native villages' in the pavilions representing Gold Coast (now Ghana), Nigeria and Sierra Leone.
 The model mixes the plan of the British Empire Exhibition with the fictional topography of John Bunyan’s widely read evangelical allegory The Pilgrim’s Progress (1678).

 O wretched man that I am, that I should sleep in the daytime!